jakobhaervig/openfoam-installer/README.md

 sudo apt-get update
 ```

-**3b)** Install the latest version of OpenFOAM
+**3b)** Install the latest version of OpenFOAM:

 ```
 sudo apt-get install openfoam-default
 ```

-Alternatively, you may choose to install a specific version, e.g.:
+Alternatively, you may choose to install a old specific version, e.g.:
 ```
 sudo apt-get install openfoam2312-default
 ```
 ## Step 4: Set paths for OpenFOAM
-The following commands should be entered in the WSL terminal that you opened in step 2g.
+Open a Ubuntu (WSL) terminal as you did in step 2g:

 **4a)** Copy/paste the following into the terminal to add a function to your ``.bash_aliases`` file: